charlesrroberts/Free-Music-Archive-Analysis/index.md

 The above scatter plot shows the correlation between track listens and track interest for each artist.
 The plot shows us that there is a strong correlation between listens and interest for artists that have under 1 million track listens and interest counts.
 As the counts gets larger most artists exist around the trend line.
 The most popular artists sit above the trend line with larger track interest counts than track listens.
 Overall, there is a correlation between listens and interest for the majority of artists on the FMA because as track listen counts increase so does the track interest count.

-I want to know if there is a correlation between listens and interest for each song by the popular artists on the FMA.
-For my analysis I measured the correlation between FMA artist’s track listens and track interest counts for each song.
+I want to know if there is a correlation between listens and interest for each song by the most popular artists on the FMA.
+For my analysis I measured the correlation between FMA artists' track listens and track interest counts for each song.

 ![Image](docs/assets/fma/Dashboard 10.png)

 The above scatter plots show the correlation between track listens and track interest for _Podington Bear, Chris Zabriskie, Jahzzar_ and _Kevin Macleod_.
 It is interesting to note that there is a strong correlation between listens and interest for _Chris Zabriskie’s_ songs distributed along the trend line.

-## Where are the most popular Free Music Archive artists located around the world?
+## Where are the most popular Free Music Archive artists geographically located?

-I want to know where the most popular artists on the Free Music Archive are located around the world.
+I want to know where the most popular artists on the FMA are located around the world.
 For my analysis I used latitude and longitude coordinates to position all the artists on a map.
 I used a size label to represent track listens in order to differentiate the popular artists.

 ![Image](docs/assets/fma/Dashboard 11.png)

-The above symbol map show that most of the FMA artists are located in the U.S.A. and Western Europe.
-It should be noted that I can’t account for artists having a location listed that’s different than their longitude and latitude.
-Also, I can’t account for the fact that some artists longitude and latitude coordinates position them in the middle of the ocean.
-I’m not sure how this information is acquired, and I decide to not alter this data in the cleaning process.
+The above symbol map shows that most of the FMA artists are located in the United States and Western Europe.
+It should be noted that I can not account for artists having a location listed that is different than their listed longitude and latitude.
+Also, I cannot account for some artists who have longitude and latitude coordinates that position them in the middle of the ocean.
+I am not sure how this information is acquired and I decided to not alter this data in the cleaning process.

 ![Image](docs/assets/fma/Dashboard 12.png)

-The above symbol map shows FMA artists located in the U.S.A.
+The above symbol map shows FMA artists located in the United States.
 The majority of artists I found in my analysis that I demonstrated to be popular are located on the west and east coasts of the United States.

 ![Image](docs/assets/fma/Dashboard 13.png)